Skip to content

 Panel bench complete

-The Fairchild 24 was donated to Air Heritage in Dec.
-2002 by its owner Richard Frye of Elderton, Pa. as a package of two fuselage airframes miscellaneous parts to finish, including five engines.
+The Fairchild 24 was donated to Air Heritage Aviation Museum in Dec 2002 by its owner Richard Frye of Elderton, PA as a package of two fuselage airframes miscellaneous parts to finish, including five engines.
 Mr. Frye accumulated these Fairchild’s over a number of years hoping to restore at least one to flying status.
-Circumstances dictated that he donate these to Air Heritage to have someone or group to get a chance to see one fly someday.
+Circumstances dictated that he donate the airplanes to Air Heritage Aviation Museum to have someone or a group to get a chance to see one fly someday.

 Bob Morelli working on the brakes